-There are three dividend tax bands which currently apply to all dividend income in excess of £5,000 per year:
+Savings Account (ISA) will remain tax-efficient and won't impact your dividend allowance.
+There are three dividend tax bands which currently apply to all dividend income in excess of $\pounds 2,000$ per year:

-- 7.5% (for basic rate taxpayers)
+- 7.5% (for basic-rate taxpayers)

-- · 32.5% (for higher rate taxpayers)
+- 32.5% (for higher-rate taxpayers)

-- 38.1% (for additional rate taxpayers)
+- 38.1% (for additional-rate taxpayers)

-If your fund has invested in corporate bonds, gilts or cash, it should pay interest - and that interest will be treated differently to dividend income.
+If your fund has invested in corporate bonds, gilts or cash, it should pay interest, and that interest will be treated differently to dividend income.

-As of April 2016, you are entitled to a personal savings allowance.
+You are entitled to a personal savings allowance (2018/19).
 This means you don't pay tax on the first £1,000 you earn from interest from:

 - Bank accounts

 - Building societies

 - Savings accounts

 - Corporate bonds

 - Credit union accounts

-- Government bonds and gilts (or the first £500 if you're a higher rate taxpayer).
+- Government bonds and gilts (or the first £500 if you're a higher-rate taxpayer).